All Products

 Member methods

-A member method is a function or procedure that is defined within an object type and only can be invoked by using an instance of that type.
-Member methods have access to and can change the attributes of the object instance on which they are operating.
+A member method is a function or procedure defined within an object type that operates on a specific object instance.
+Member methods can access and modify the attributes of the instance they operate on.

 CREATE OR REPLACE TYPE emp_obj_type AS OBJECT (